Orbital Conch Piercing: The Complete Guide

 Cost

 You can expect to pay around $50 for your service fee plus the cost of your jewelry.
-Orbital conch jewelry starts around $20 but can cost much more depending on what you choose.
+Orbital Conch jewelry starts around $20 but can cost much more depending on what you choose.

 Orbital Conch Jewelry Types